The Theater and Dance Major

 The Majors Series (1.5)

-The "majors series" includes the courses listed below, as well as additional rehearsals, performances and meetings.
+The "majors series" includes the courses listed below.

 - THDA 400H: Production Studio